interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 Flag indicating whether this feature is enabled.

 - If set to ``True``, Vaults MAY opt-in to be nominated.
-- If set to ``FALSE``, Vaults MUST NOT be able to opt-in to nomination.
+- If set to ``False``, Vaults MUST NOT be able to opt-in to nomination.
 Already nominated Vaults MUST keep being nominated as Vaults may have issued `interBTC` with nominated collateral when this feature was enabled.

 Maps
 ----